 Now, customers who participate in the Xtra Care program benefit from scheduled and/or virtual education sessions that are great for new users and those who have been running their program for years, robot operator training classes, ad hoc epidemiological discussions to assess pathogens of concern, monthly performance and compliance reports/meetings, and predictive maintenance – just to name a few.

 We are thankful that our founder, Tuck remains very engaged with Xenex, continuing the mission he and his late wife, Julie Stachowiak, began.
-Tuck continues to pursue his passion for research, is a thought leader who speaks frequently on Antimicrobial Resistance and other topics related to pathogen transmission that can lead to disease, and evaluates technologies that could change the future of disinfection, leading to better outcomes.
+Tuck continues to pursue his passion for research, is a thought leader who speaks frequently on Antimicrobial Resistance and other topics related to pathogen transmission that can lead to disease, and evaluates technologies that could change the future of microbial reduction in healthcare environments, leading to better outcomes.

 1.Ghanotoji 2015, Kitagawa 2020., 2.
 Anderson DJ, et al. ICHE 2018:39